polyaxon/polyaxon/site/docs/setup/platform/replication-concurrency.md

 title: "Replication & Concurrency"
 sub_link: "platform/replication-concurrency"
 meta_title: "Replication and Concurrency in Polyaxon - Configuration"
-meta_description: "Polyaxon supports scaling of it's services (api and workers) in horizontal way using replication, and the user can increase the workers' concurrency for higher throughput."
+meta_description: "Polyaxon supports scaling of it's services (API and workers) in a horizontal way using replication, and the user can increase the workers' concurrency for higher throughput."
 tags:
     - configuration
     - polyaxon